Understanding Behavioral Healthcare Coverage in Ohio

 The Role of the Ohio Council in Behavioral Health

-The Ohio Council works at both the state level and within local communities to address the growing need for mental health services, ensuring that resources and funding are appropriately allocated to meet this demand.
-Their advocacy efforts often focus on improving the availability of services, reducing stigma, and pushing for legislative changes that make mental healthcare more accessible.
+The Ohio Council works at both the state level and federal levels to support local communities to address the growing need for mental health services, ensuring that resources and funding are appropriately allocated to meet this demand.
+Their advocacy efforts often focus on improving the availability of services, reducing stigma, and pushing for legislative changes that make behavioral healthcare more accessible.

 The Personal Touch: Inspiring Change